MounirIssa/cse15l-lab-reports/index.md

 characters, cs15lwi23ABC.
 The last part wi23 may change depending on your quarter, click that button and proceed.
 There should also be a variation in the last three letters, ABC.
 ![image](https://user-images.githubusercontent.com/122484250/211909679-83208c7b-8907-4e7f-ae22-3bf85738c8ed.png)
 2. If this is your first time logging in, you should see a request that asks you to reset your password.
 Go ahead and reset your password, remember it, and wait for
 10 to 15 minutes.
-The page should have the head title, global reset password.
+The page should have the head title, global password reset.
 ![image](https://user-images.githubusercontent.com/122484250/211909856-d95b3394-f469-4174-9871-fbae072a3472.png)
 3. Open VSCode, if you do not have it installed, go to https://code.visualstudio.com/ and download it.
 Setting things up should be pretty simple, not much to do.
 I already had VSCode and I am assuming you do since CSE 11 and 8B, classes that use Java, are a prerequisite for this course.